UnlockGPU/UnlockGPUWeb/README.md

-# �� Unlock the GPU
+# Unlock the GPU

 **Campaign Materials and Documents**

-This repository contains all materials for the **Unlock the GPU** campaign—a developer-investor alliance working to break NVIDIA's CUDA monopoly by pressuring AMD to fix their software ecosystem.
+This repository contains all materials for the [**Unlock the GPU**](https://unlockgpu.com/) campaign—a developer-investor alliance working to break NVIDIA's CUDA monopoly by pressuring AMD to fix their software ecosystem.

 ---